Communication culture

 Mid-level idea culture might still look like an argument, but without the frustration.
 The parties involved are iterating on their ideas during the argument.

-The better the speakers are at idea culture arguments, the more clearly they will talk about the assertions being made, and the quicker they update their position when their counterparty makes a valid argument.
+The more effective the speakers are at idea culture arguments, the more clearly they will talk about the assertions being made, and the quicker they update their position when their counterparty makes a valid argument.

 At higher levels it doesn't even look like an argument, it's just 2+ people having a discussion and quickly figuring out the Most Correct direction forward, as far as their human reason and experience are capable of.
 This post is a good description of the communication effectiveness spectrum.